 Chelsey Geeting was invited to sing "Parle-moi de da mere" with Metropolitan Opera Star Paul Groves.
 Listen to Mr. Groves and Ms. Geeting.

-Chelsey Geeting performed #3 in Conrad Susa's Transformations.
+Chelsey Geeting performed #3 in The Merola Opera's production of Conrad Susa's Transformations.
 In this modern ensemble opera, based on the poetry of Anne Sexton, all 8 roles are identiefed by numbers and take on numerous varied characters throughout the opera.
 Here is what the San Francisco Chronical had to say "Matthew Anchel’s hefty bass and the elegant low register of soprano Chelsey Geeting made a persuasive pair" - Joshua Kosman, The San Francisco Chronicle

 Chelsey Geeting offered "Sein wir wieder gut", often referred to as the composer's aria, from Strauss' Ariadne auf Naxos for Metropolitan Opera stars Paul Groves and Lisette Oropesa in a joint masterclass.
 Read what Oropesa had to say about the day.